rayxcyber/rayxcyber.github.io/_tabs/about.md

 If you’re in cybersecurity and somehow ended up here:
 - Yes, I can write proper documentation
-- No, I don’t talk like this in interviews. *Usually*.
+- No, I don’t talk like this in interviews.
 - And yes, I’m serious about getting better at this *every day*

-Smurf Cat is my spiritual mascot: slightly cursed, a little lost, but very committed to the bit.

 📚 Feel free to explore, learn, or judge my notes — they’re mostly here so future-me doesn’t suffer.